 ‘Rapid Communications’ is an innovative track at CHI PLAY focusing on specific topics of interest to the community, highlighting significant work from both industry and research.
 We especially invite contributions from practitioners and researchers in game development, games user research, games education, gamification and PX.
 The track is also suitable for individuals, studios, and companies who want to showcase their work and share lessons learned from success and failure.

-Rapid Communications papers are presented at the conference in a short lighting-style presentation format and an accompanying presentation of their work in the form of a poster or demonstrator.
-The mixed format allows authors to reach the entire audience and discuss details of their work.
+Rapid Communications papers are presented at the conference in a short presentation format using an accompanying pre-recorded presentation of their work.
 While Rapid Communications welcomes originality and innovation, the track is open to post-mortems, case studies, design reflections and rationals, position papers, and design tools.

 Below are some examples of the topics that suitable for submission to this track: